art.grabowski@uj.edu.pl

 "The Successor", a monodrama freely based on Hamlet, the protagonist is the son of a German doctor from a concentration camp.

 - In his texts for theatre Artur also likes experimenting with side-specific forms.
 In 2000, at the request of an Italian producer, he wrote the mini-drama "The Well" (Italian and English version available); set in a medieval courtyard it is a metaphor for the relationship between Western and Eastern Europe.
 The show, based on his drama "Derby.
-Red-and-Whites", created by the Chorea theatre in Lodz and directed by Tomasz Rodowicz (available on YouTube), was awarded the Golden Mask for the 2014/15 season; it is a kind of a stage montage for an outdoor space, dealing with a theme of typical "war” of football fans, in which the author sees a contemporary embodiment of a romantic drama.
+Red-and-Whites", created by the Chorea theatre in Lodz and directed by Tomasz Rodowicz (video recording available on YouTube), was awarded the Golden Mask for the 2014/15 season; it is a kind of a stage montage for an outdoor space, dealing with a theme of typical "war” of football fans, in which the author sees a contemporary embodiment of a romantic drama.
 Finally, in the year of the plague (2020), he has written a short radio drama to be presented in the form of video streaming “At night, the voices can be seen better” (Polish Radio 3 production, video production on YouTube).
 His last published drama is a play for the camera "Island and Helicopter" (Dialog 10/2023).

 He is also author of several short stories and one novel:

 - Am.
 Journal from the other side (PIW, Warsaw 2018), written in form of an intimate journal is a record of a two-year stay of a visiting professor from Poland in the States, who is experiencing a midlife crisis; staying between a reflective Bildungsroman and a fictional personal essay it seems to be a hybrid literary genre.
-Am was nominated for the Joseph Mackiewicz Award and The Polish Book Institute recommended it for translations.
+"Am" was nominated for the Joseph Mackiewicz Award and The Polish Book Institute recommended it for translations.

 He is author of three collections of essays: